 Start with the room that affects your daily well-being the most.

-A bedroom that disrupts your sleep quality or makes you feel anxious when you walk in deserves priority over a dining room you use twice a week.
-A living room where you spend four hours every evening will reward attention more quickly than a guest bathroom that sees only occasional use.
+A bedroom that disrupts your sleep or makes you feel anxious when you walk in deserves priority over a dining room you use twice a week.
+A living room where you spend four hours every evening will reward attention faster than a guest bathroom that sees occasional use.

 Here is a quick comparison.
 Refreshing a living room with new cushion covers, a throw, and rearranged furniture might cost $150 and take one afternoon.
 Refreshing a bathroom with new towels, a toilet seat, and a matching accessory set might cost $80 and take two hours.
-Both are genuinely transformative.
-The one you feel first is the one you should start with.
+Both are transformative.
+Start with the one you feel first.

 Setting a Realistic Spending Limit by Room